群交AV

 American, 1928-1987

-Influenced by meeting Jasper Johns and Robert Rauschenberg, Warhol worked increasingly to establish himself as a serious painter.
-His first Pop Art paintings, from 1960, use cartoon and advertising imagery and he parodied the self-conscious brushwork of the Abstract Expressionists.
-Soon, though, he moved to a deadpan method of execution.
-He appropriated subjects from popular culture, newspapers and consumer products, adopting an inexpressive, pared-down style that challenged notions of what art is.
+Influenced by his encounters with Jasper Johns and Robert Rauschenberg, Warhol worked increasingly to establish himself as a serious painter.
+His first Pop art paintings, created from 1960 onwards, incorporated cartoon and advertising imagery, while he parodied the self-conscious brushwork of the Abstract Expressionists.

-Exhibiting paintings of rows of Campbell's soup cans and Coca-Cola bottles in 1962, Warhol achieved the notoriety he sought.
-'What's great about this country', he wrote, 'is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
+In 1962, Warhol achieved the notoriety he sought by exhibiting paintings of rows of Campbell’s soup cans and Coca-Cola bottles.
+He wrote, 'what's great about this country, is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you can know that the President drinks Coke, Liz Taylor drinks Coke, and just think, you can drink Coke, too.'
-Admiring the levelling effects of industrialisation, he stated: 'I think everybody should be a machine.
+Admiring the levelling effects of industrialisation, he added: 'I think everybody should be a machine.
 I think everybody should be like everybody.
 That seems to be what is happening now.'
-In 1962 Warhol founded the Factory, where he could depict massed ranks of goods using mass-production screen printing.
+That same year, Warhol founded ‘The Factory’, where he could depict massed ranks of goods using the repetition offered by screen printing.
 In this art studio, assistants carried out much of the work under his supervision, distancing him further from the traditional artist's role.

 Among the most experimental of his later pieces are two ventures into virtual abstraction.
-Shadows (1979) is a sequence of 102 screenprints from a hugely enlarged photograph of a diagonal shadow cast by a painting in Warhol's studio.
-Mounted side-by-side right around the exhibition space, with black sectors butted up against glowing colour, they have something of the effect of film frames.
-More radical in its execution was the Oxidation series (1978): Warhol and his assistants prepared canvases by covering the surfaces with copper paint and then urinated on them to make elegant iridescent designs in yellows, oranges and greens; perhaps they parody the random drip methods of painting used by such Abstract Expressionists as Jackson Pollock.
+Shadows (1979) is a sequence of 102 screenprints from an enlarged photograph of a diagonal shadow cast by a painting in Warhol's studio.
+More radical in its execution was the Oxidation series (1978), where Warhol and his assistants prepared canvases by covering them with copper paint and then urinating on them, creating elegant iridescent designs in yellow, orange and green.
+This approach wryly subverted the random drip techniques used by Abstract Expressionists such as Jackson Pollock.

 Warhol ran two television shows in the 1980s and worked in collaboration with various younger American and European artists, including Jean-Michel Basquiat, Keith Haring and Francesco Clemente.
-Resuming painting by hand, a process he had not used since the 1960s, he responded to a commission to produce a Last Supper.
-He began a series on the theme in 1984 and created over 100 powerful works, from the cartoon style Be somebody with a body to multiples of the head of Jesus; from tinted versions in pink, yellow and blue to vast canvases where Christ and the disciples are overlaid with brand names, doves or motorbikes.
-As a devout Eastern-rite Catholic, Warhol was steeped in the imagery of the church; whether his canvases were sacrilegious, ironically detached or whether he was trying to assimilate his faith with the material world is ambiguous.
+In 1984, in response to a commission for a series based on The Last Supper, Warhol returned to hand painting – something he had not done since 1965 when he publicly announced he was ‘retiring from painting’ to focus on films.
+Between 1984 and 1986, Warhol created over 100 renditions of The Last Supper, some tinted in yellow, pink or blue and others featuring vast canvases where Christ and his disciples are overlaid with brand names, doves and motorbikes.
+As a devout Eastern-rite Catholic, Warhol’s life was deeply connected to church imagery.
+Whether his canvases were sacrilegious, ironically detached, or an attempt to merge his faith with the material world, is ambiguous.

 Warhol died in New York on 22 February 1987 and was buried in Pittsburgh.
-A memorial mass held at St Patrick's Cathedral, New York, was attended by more than 2,000 people.
-Two museums are dedicated to his work, in Slovakia and Pittsburgh, and the , formed in accordance with his wishes in 1987 using proceeds from his estate, continues to 'foster innovative artistic expression and the creative process'.
+A memorial mass held at St. Patrick's Cathedral, New York, was attended by more than 2,000 people.
+Two museums are dedicated to his work, in Slovakia and Pittsburgh.
+There is also an Andy Warhol Foundation for the Visual Arts, which, in accordance with his wishes, uses proceeds from his estate and continues to ‘foster innovative artistic expression and the creative process.’
+Warhol’s celebration of capitalism, mass production and celebrity changed the course of art history.
+His approach paved the way for a new generation of artists to explore themes that were previously considered unworthy of fine art.
+He blurred the line between the aesthetics of commercial art and fine art, with a legacy that continues to inspire artists today.

 Atmospheric image Atmospheric image